hlcolani/privasmart/README.md

 1. Clone this repo
 2. Open up Chrome and go to chrome://extensions/
 3. Enable developer mode
-4. Click on “Load unpacked extension…”
+4. Click on “Load unpacked”
 5. Select the folder for this app

 ## Example